HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ## 3. XGBoost

 XGBoost (Chen) was developed to put this on a more formal footing.
 In XGBoost the size of the tree and the magnitude of the weights are controlled by standard regularization parameters.
 This leads to a ‘mostly’ parameter-free optimization routine.
 In theory that is, as in practice a plethora of parameters are used, still to control the size and shape of the trees.
-Regularization did however prove to be very powerful and made the algorithm much more robust [[Quora-3]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?].
+Regularization did however prove to be very powerful and made the algorithm much more robust [[Quora-3]][What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?], [[Gabriel Tseng]][Gradient Boosting and XGBoost] and [the stackexchange blog](https://datascience.stackexchange.com/questions/16904/gbm-vs-xgboost-key-differences#:~:text=Quote%20from%20the%20author%20of,which%20gives%20it%20better%20performance.).

 ## 4. LighGBM

 LGBM model is a relatively newer model.
-Rather than level-wise tree growth in XGboost, LGBM is lesf-wise tree growth, which shows faster performance [[Analytics Vidhya]][Which algorithm takes the crown: Light GBM vs XGBOOST?].
+Rather than level-wise tree growth in XGboost, LGBM is lesf-wise tree growth, which shows faster performance [[Analytics Vidhya]][Which algorithm takes the crown: Light GBM vs XGBOOST?], [[Harry Moreno]][Gradient Boosting Decision trees: XGBoost vs LightGBM (and catboost)].
 The model API can be found [here](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html), and the [model hyperparameter list](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
 How to avoid overfitting in LGBM?
 The guide page shows how to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).

 ## Reference